que-rb/que/README.md

 Que is a queue for Ruby applications that manages jobs using PostgreSQL's advisory locks.
 There are several advantages to this design:

-* **Safety** - If a worker dies, its jobs won't be lost, or left in a locked or ambiguous state - they immediately become available for any other worker to pick up.
+* **Safety** - If a Ruby process dies, its jobs won't be lost, or left in a locked or ambiguous state - they immediately become available for any other worker to pick up.
 * **Efficiency** - Locking a job doesn't incur a disk write or hold open a transaction.
-* **Concurrency** - Since there's no locked_at column or SELECT FOR UPDATE-style locking, workers don't block each other when locking jobs.
-There's no need to loop through the locking query and catch errors, or resort to hacks to try to prevent multiple workers from trying to lock the same job.
+* **Concurrency** - There's no locked_at column or SELECT FOR UPDATE-style locking, so workers don't block each other when locking jobs.

 Additionally, there are the general benefits of storing jobs in Postgres rather than a dedicated queue:

-* **Transactional control** - Queue a job along with other changes to your database, and they'll commit or rollback with everything else.
+* **Transactional control** - Queue a job along with other changes to your database, and it'll commit or rollback with everything else.
-* **Fewer dependencies** - If you're already using Postgres (and you probably should be), a separate queue is another moving part that can break.
 * **Atomic backups** - Your jobs and data can be backed up together and restored as a snapshot.
 If your jobs relate to your data (and they usually do), this is important if you don't want to lose anything during a restoration.
+* **Fewer dependencies** - If you're already using Postgres (and you probably should be), a separate queue is another moving part that can break.

 Que's primary goal is reliability.
-You should be able to leave your application running indefinitely without having to manually intervene when jobs are lost due to a lack of transactional support, left in limbo due to a crashing worker, or generally are performed more or less than once.
+You should be able to leave your application running indefinitely without having to manually intervene when jobs are lost due to a lack of transactional support or left in limbo due to a crashing process.
+Que works hard to make sure that jobs you queue are performed exactly once.

 Que's secondary goal is performance.
-It won't be able to match the speed or throughput of a dedicated queue, or perhaps even a Redis-backed queue, but it should be plenty fast for most use cases.
+It won't be able to match the speed or throughput of a dedicated queue, or maybe even a Redis-backed queue, but it should be plenty fast for most use cases.
 It also includes a worker pool, so that multiple threads can process jobs in the same process.
 It can even do this in the background of your web process - if you're running on Heroku, for example, you won't need to run a separate worker dyno.

-The rakefile includes a benchmark that compares the locking performance and concurrency of Que to that of DelayedJob and QueueClassic.
+The rakefile includes a benchmark that tries to compare the performance and concurrency of Que's locking mechanism to that of DelayedJob and QueueClassic.
 On my i5 quad-core laptop, the results are along the lines of:

     ~/que $ rake benchmark
     Benchmarking 1000 jobs, 10 workers and synchronous_commit = on...